GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 ## Build the extension {: #build }

-To start, create a new directory called `tabs-manager` that will hold the extension's files.
+To start, create a new directory called `tabs-manager` to hold the extension's files.
 If you prefer, you can download the complete source code on [Github][github-tabs-manager].

 ### Step 1: Add the extension data and icons {: #step-1 }

-Create a file called `manifest.json` and include the following code:
+Create a file called `manifest.json` and add the following code:

 {% Label %}manifest.json:{% endLabel %}